BadIdeaFactory/biffud.com/src/pages/people/people.page.md

 heading: A short and catchy heading
 subheading: A short paragraph

-accomplicesHeading: Who the hell are accomplices?
+accomplicesDescr: Who the hell are accomplices?
-accomplicesTab: Accomplices
+accomplicesHeading: Accomplices
-membersHeading: Who the hell are members?
+membersDescr: Who the hell are members?
-membersTab: Members
+membersHeading: Members
-overlordsHeading: Who the hell are overlords?
+overlordsDescr: Who the hell are overlords?
-overlordsTab: Overlords
+overlordsHeading: Overlords
 ---